 As directed by law, BPA is required to establish rates sufficient to make distributions to the U.S. Treasury for original construction costs of certain Pacific Northwest irrigation projects for which the costs have been determined to be beyond the irrigators' ability to pay.
 These irrigation distributions do not specifically relate to power generation.
 In establishing power rates, particular statutory provisions guide the assumptions that BPA makes as to the amount and timing of such distributions.
 Accordingly, these distributions are not considered to be regular operating costs of the power program and are treated as distributions from accumulated net revenues when paid.
-Future irrigation assistance payments are scheduled to total \$305.9 million over a maximum of 66 years since the time the irrigation facilities were completed and placed in service.
+Future irrigation assistance payments are scheduled to total \$263.2 million over a maximum of 66 years since the time the irrigation facilities were completed and placed in service.
 BPA is required by the Grand Coulee Dam - Third Powerplant Act to demonstrate that reimbursable costs of the FCRPS will be returned to the U.S. Treasury from BPA within the period prescribed by law.
-BPA is required to make a similar demonstration for the costs of irrigation projects to the extent the costs have been determined to be beyond the irrigators' ability to repay.
+BPA is required to be beyond the irrigators' ability to repay.
 These requirements are met by conducting power repayment studies including schedules of distributions at the proposed rates to demonstrate repayment of principal within the allowable repayment period.
 Irrigation assistance excludes \$40.3 million for Teton Dam, which failed prior to completion and for which BPA has no obligation to repay.